 This morning you are free to explore more of Samarkand, wandering its ancient souks and taking in its extraordinary architecture.

 This afternoon our travellers can choose from the following included options in Samarkand:

-- Cooking Experience; explore the Old City with the head chef of Karimbek Resturant as he buys for his kitchen and then back to his restaurant to show how to cook Uzbek “Pilav”, a delicacy from the time Timur.
+Explore the Old City with the head chef of Karimbek Resturant as he buys for his kitchen and then back to his restaurant to show how to cook Uzbek “Pilav”, a delicacy from the time of Timur.

-- Explore Siob Bazaar Samarkand’s frenetic main market followed by a Wine Tasting at Hovreko Wine Factory which has been producing wines since 1868.
+Wander Samarkand’s frenetic main market followed by a wine tasting at Hovreko Wine Factory which has been producing wines since 1868.